MicrosoftDocs/dynamics365smb-docs-pr.nb-no/business-central/admin-how-setup-email.md

 > Du kan bare bruke én konto til å erstatte avsenderadresser.
 Det vil si at du ikke kan ha én erstatningsadresse for innkjøpsprosesser og en annen for salgsprosesser.

 <!--
-### To set up the substitute sender address for all outbound email messages
+### <a name="to-set-up-the-substitute-sender-address-for-all-outbound-email-messages" />To set up the substitute sender address for all outbound email messages
 1. In the **Exchange admin center** for your Microsoft 365 account, find the mailbox to use as the substitute address, and then copy or make a note of the address.
 If you need a new address, go to your Microsoft 365 admin center to create a new user and set up their mailbox.
 2. In [!INCLUDE[prod_short](includes/prod_short.md)] choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **SMTP Email Setup**, and then choose the related link.
 3. In the **Send As** field, enter the substitute address.
 4. Copy or make a note of the address in the **User ID** field.
 5. In the **Exchange admin center**, find the mailbox to use as the substitute address, and then enter the address from the **User ID** field in the **Send As** field.
 For more information, see [Use the EAC to assign permissions to individual mailboxes](/Exchange/recipients/mailbox-permissions?view=exchserver-2019&preserve-view=true#use-the-eac-to-assign-permissions-to-individual-mailboxes).

-### To use the substitute address in approval workflows
+### <a name="to-use-the-substitute-address-in-approval-workflows" />To use the substitute address in approval workflows
 1. In [!INCLUDE[prod_short](includes/prod_short.md)] choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **SMTP Email Setup**, and then choose the related link.
 2. Copy or make a note of the address in the **User ID** field.
 3. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Approval User Setup**, and then choose the related link.